The Mount is a men’s prison in Bovingdon, Hertfordshire.

 - health and wellbeing, including mental and sexual health

 - any substance misuse issues, including drugs and alcohol

 - personal development in custody and on release, including skills, education and training

 - other support (sometimes called ‘interventions’), such as managing difficult emotions

 Everyone also finds out about the rules, fire safety, and how things like calls and visits work.
 There is peer support and one-to-one help available.

-There are over 1000 men living at The Mount in 9 specialist units.
-These include units for over 50s, enhanced privilege and for wellbeing and rehabilitation.
-All rooms have telephones.
+There are over 1000 prisoners accommodated at The Mount in 9 specialist units.
+These include units for over 50s and for wellbeing.
+All cells have telephones.

 Education and work